cdsl-research/roll-update/README.md

 wordpress-mysql-5c5bf57bdb-bf8ww   1/1     Running   0             12m
 ```

-once all of the pods are in the "Running" state, we can proceed to the rolling update.
+Once all of the pods are in the "Running" state, we can proceed to the rolling update.

 ### How to use execute rolling updates

-first of all, there are two python codes included inside this repository.
+First of all, there are two python codes included inside this repository:
-  -rolling update from 6.2.1 version to 6.3.1 version
+  -Rolling update from 6.2.1 version to 6.3.1 version
-  -rolling update from 6.1.1 version to 6.3.1 version
+  -Rolling update from 6.1.1 version to 6.3.1 version

-the contents of the code is generally the same, the only thing different is the version of the wordpress application written in the wordpress-deployment.yaml file. below is an example of the version written in the file
+The contents of the code is generally the same, the only thing different is the version of the wordpress application written in the wordpress-deployment.yaml file. below is an example of the version written in the file.

 ```
         - name: WORDPRESS_DB_USER